George S. Patton

 Patton's colorful image, hard-driving personality, and success as a commander were at times overshadowed by his controversial public statements.
-His philosophy of leading from the front, and his ability to inspire troops with attention-getting, vulgarity-laden speeches, such as his famous address to the Third Army, was received favorably by his troops, but much less so by a sharply divided Allied high command.
+His philosophy of leading from the front, and his ability to inspire troops with attention-getting, vulgarity-laden speeches, such as his famous address to the Third Army, were received favorably by his troops, but much less so by a sharply divided Allied high command.
 His sending the doomed Task Force Baum to liberate his son-in-law, Lieutenant Colonel John K. Waters, from a prisoner-of-war camp further damaged his standing with his superiors.
 His emphasis on rapid and aggressive offensive action proved effective, and he was regarded highly by his opponents in the German High Command.
-An award-winning biographical film released in 1970, Patton, helped popularize his image.
+The 1970 Oscar-winning biographical film Patton helped popularize his image.